uttarashekar/ghc_2020_aws_workshop/README.md

 ?
 Do you want to access other resources in this project from your Lambda function?
 Yes ?
 Select the category (Press <space> to select, <a> to toggle all, <i> to invert selection) ❯◯ storage
+You can access the following resource attributes as environment variables from your Lambda function ENV
+REGION
+?
+Do you want to invoke this function on a recurring schedule?
+No ?
+Do you want to configure Lambda layers for this function?
+No ?
+Do you want to edit the local lambda function now?
+No Successfully added resource createStory locally.
 ```

 2. Navigate to your IDE.
 You should now see the backend code for the readStories API in the `<project_name>/amplify/backend/function` directory